-Titanic tourist sub goes missing in the Atlantic Ocean
+Crew confirmed to be aboard $250,000-a-trip Titanic sub lost in Atlantic

 Search and rescue mission is underway for a missing Titantic tourist sub

-The Titanic shipwreck sits 12,500 feet at the bottom of the Atlantic Ocean, approximately 370 miles off the coast of Newfoundland, Canada.

-It is unclear how the submersible may have gotten lost or if there were any people on board at the time but according to the report, there is a search and rescue mission underway.
+In 2021, it began what it expected to become an annual voyage to chronicle the deterioration of the ocean liner, which struck an iceberg and sank in 1912.

+The company said at the time that in addition to archaeologists and marine biologists, the expeditions also would include roughly 40 paying tourists who would take turns operating sonar equipment and performing other tasks in the five-person submersible.

-The Independent has reached out to the US Coast Guard for comment.
+The Independent has reached out to OceanGate and the US Coast Guard for comment.

 The 1st District Northeast branch of the US Coast Guard is headquartered in Boston and is responsible for activities in North New Jersey, New York, Connecticut, Rhode Island, Massachusetts, New Hampshire, Vermont and Maine.

-It is not clear where in the ocean submersible may have gone missing.
+It is not clear where the submersible may have lost contact with OceanGate but the area where the watercraft went missing falls into the 1st District Northeat’s jurisdiction.

+In recent years, trips to view the Titanic shipwreck have become increasingly popular.
+OceanGate offers people the opportunity to join a crew in a five-person submersible called The Titan for an eight-day voyage to view the historic shipwreck, priced at $250,000.

+The Titanic sank in 1912 after hitting an iceberg while on its maiden voyage from Southampton, England to New York.
+Of the 2,200 people onboard, more than 1,500 died.

 Join our commenting forum